KieranSweeden/gig-mate/README.md

 ![GigMate logo](documentation/surface/gigmate-colour-bg.png)

-The icon represents a setlist whilst also incorporating GigMate's focus in simplicity and minimalist design.
+The icon represents a setlist whilst also incorporating GigMate's focus in simplicity and minimalist design, with rectangular shapes representing text and rounded corners.

 [Return to Contents 🡡](#contents)